AdaCore/ada-spark-rfcs/features/rfc-oop-first-controlling.rst

    --  first one is controlling; Other dispatches and becomes the derived type --  when overridden.

-   procedure Prim_2b (Self : T; Other : T'Fixed);
+   procedure Prim_2b (Self : T; Other : T) with Pinned => (Other);
    --  Primitive.
-Other refers to T but is fixed: it does not dispatch and keeps --  the T'Fixed subtype when overridden.
+Other refers to T but is pinned: it does not dispatch and --  keeps the T subtype when overridden.

    function Prim_3 (Self : T) return T;
    --  Primitive, controlling on the result (return type dispatching).

-   function Prim_3b (Self : T) return T'Fixed;
+   function Prim_3b (Self : T) return T with Pinned => (Prim_3b'Result);
    --  Primitive.
-The result refers to T but is fixed: no return type --  dispatching.
+The result refers to T but is pinned: no return type --  dispatching.

    function "=" (Self, Other : T) return Boolean; -- Primitive (same as Prim_2)